d-morrison/IntroStatActivities/_book/08-A11-inference-1cat_test-theory.md

-## Activity 8a:  Handedness of Male Boxers --- Testing using Theory-based Methods
+## Activity 8a:  Handedness of Male Boxers --- Theory HT

 \setstretch{1}